-Credit Suisse Life & Pensions AG, Vaduz, abbreviated here and in the following as "CSLP", is an unquoted, limited company, located in Vaduz, Liechtenstein (Fürstentum Liechtenstein, FL) with an Italian Branch, located in Milano.
-Credit Suisse AG, Switzerland, (CS) is CSLP's sole shareholder with a nominal share capital of CHF 15.0m.
+Credit Suisse Life & Pensions AG, Vaduz, abbreviated here and in the following as "CSLP", is an unquoted, limited company, located in Vaduz, Liechtenstein (Fürstentum Liechtenstein, FL).
+Under the regime if freedom of establishment CSLP operates a branch, Credit Suisse Life & Pensions AG (Italian Branch), abbreviated here and in the following as "CSLPIB", domiciled in Milano, Italy.
+Credit Suisse AG, Switzerland, (CS) is CSLP's sole shareholder and the nominal share capital of CHF 15.0m is fully paid in.
 Credit Suisse AG itself is a 100% subsidiary of Credit Suisse Group AG (CSG).
 CSLP functionally is embedded in the International Wealth Management Division of CSG.